Nitchaya-Reddy/Oasis-Infobytes/Number Guessing Game/ReadMe.md

-#Number Guessing in Java Using GUI (Graphical User Interface).
+#3Number Guessing in Java Using a GUI (Graphical User Interface).